nitroshare/qhttpengine/doc/index.md

 ## Where to Go From Here

-- Middleware can be used to process requests before final routing: QHttpMiddleware
+- Middleware can be used to process requests before final routing: [Middleware](@ref QHttpEngine::Middleware)
-- Authentication middleware can be used to restrict access: QHttpBasicAuth, QLocalAuth
+- Authentication middleware can be used to restrict access: [BasicAuthMiddleware](@ref QHttpEngine::BasicAuthMiddleware), [LocalAuthMiddleware](@ref QHttpEngine::LocalAuthMiddleware)